-The vulnerability of an IPv6 host directly connected to the Internet is similar to that of an IPv4 host.
-The use of firewalls and Intrusion Detection Systems (IDSs) is recommended for those that want boundary protection in addition to host defenses.
-A proxy may be used for certain applications, but with the caveat that the end-to-end transparency is broken.
+The vulnerability of an IPv6 host directly connected towards the Internet is similar to that of an IPv4 host.
+The use of firewall and Intrusion Detection Systems (IDS) is recommended for those that want boundary protection in addition to host defenses.
+A proxy may be used for certain applications, but with the caveat that the end to end transparency is broken.
 However, with IPv6, the following protections are available without the use of NAT while maintaining end-to-end reachability:

-- 1. Short lifetimes on privacy extension suffixes reduce the attack profile since the node will not respond to the address once its lifetime becomes invalid. - 2.
-IP security (IPsec) is often cited as the reason for improved security because it is a mandatory service for IPv6 implementations.
+- Short lifetimes on privacy extension suffixes reduce the attack profile since the node will not respond to the address once its lifetime becomes invalid. - 2.
+IPsec is often cited as the reason for improved security because it is a mandatory service for IPv6 implementations.
 Broader availability does not by itself improve security because its use is still regulated by the availability of a key infrastructure.
-IPsec functions to authenticate the correspondent, prevent session hijacking, prevent content tampering, and optionally mask the packet contents.
+IPsec functions to authenticate the correspondent, prevent session hijacking, prevent content tampering, and optionally masks the packet contents.
 While IPsec is commonly available in some IPv4 implementations and with extensions can support NAT traversals, NAT support has limitations and does not work in all situations.
-The use of IPsec with NATs requires an additional UDP encapsulation and keepalive overhead [13].
-In the IPv4/NAT environment, the usage of IPsec has been largely limited to edge-to-edge Virtual Private Network (VPN) deployments.
+The use of IPsec with NATs requires an additional UDP encapsulation and keepalive overhead [14].
+In the IPv4/NAT environment, the usage of IPSec has been largely limited to edgeto-edge VPN deployments.
 The potential for end-to-end IPsec use is significantly enhanced when NAT is removed from the network, as connections can be initiated from either end.
-It should be noted that encrypted IPsec traffic will bypass contentaware firewalls, which is presumed to be acceptable for parties with whom the site has established a security association. - 3.
-The size of the address space of a typical subnet (64 bits of IID) will make a complete subnet ping sweep usually significantly harder and more expensive than for IPv4 [20].
+It should be noted that encrypted IPsec traffic will bypass content-aware firewalls, which is presumed to be acceptable for parties with whom the site has established a security association. - The size of the address space of a typical subnet (64 bits of 3.
+IID) will make a complete subnet ping sweep usually significantly harder and more expensive than for IPv4[20].
 Reducing the security threat of port scans on identified nodes requires sparse distribution within the subnet to minimize the probability of scans finding adjacent nodes.
 This scanning protection will be nullified if IIDs are configured in any structured groupings within the IID space.
-Provided that IIDs are essentially randomly distributed across the available space, address scanning-based attacks will effectively fail.
+Provided that IIDs are essentially randomly distributed across the available space, address scanning based attacks will effectively fail.
 This protection exists if the attacker has no direct access to the specific subnet and therefore is trying to scan it remotely.
-If an attacker has local access, then he could use Neighbor Discovery (ND) [3] and ping6 to the link-scope multicast ff02::1 to detect the IEEE-based address of local neighbors, then apply the global prefix to those to simplify its search (of course, a locally connected attacker has many scanning options with IPv4 as well).
+If an attacker has local access then he could use ND [4]and ping6 to the link-scope multicast ff02::1 to detect the IEEE based address of local neighbors, then apply the global prefix to those to simplify its search (of course, a locally connected attacker has many scanning options with IPv4 as well).

-Assuming the network administrator is aware of [20] the increased size of the IPv6 address will make topology probing much harder, and almost impossible for IPv6 devices.
+Assuming the network administrator is aware of [20]the increased size of the IPv6 address will make topology probing much harder, and almost impossible for IPv6 devices.
 The intention of topology probing is to identify a selection of the available hosts inside an enterprise.
-This mostly starts with a ping sweep.
-Since the IPv6 subnets are 64 bits worth of address space, this means that an attacker has to simply send out an unrealistic number of pings to map the network, and virus/worm propagation will be thwarted in the process.
-At full-rate full-duplex 40 Gbps (400 times the typical 100 Mbps LAN, and 13,000 times the typical DSL/cable access link), it takes over 5,000 years to scan the entirety of a single 64-bit subnet.
+This mostly starts with a ping-sweep.
+Since the IPv6 subnets are 64 bits worth of address space, this means that an attacker has to send out a simply unrealistic number of pings to map the network, and virus/worm propagation will be thwarted in the process.
+At full-rate full-duplex 40Gbps (400 times the typical 100Mbps LAN, and 13,000 times the typical DSL/Cable access link) it takes over 5000 years to scan the entirety of a single 64 bit subnet.